At Scollard Doyle, we believe in giving back to the communities where we are active.

 The benefits of LEED Certification will ensure that the building will operate and be maintained at a lower cost level throughout the buildings life-cycle.
 This feeds into greater resale value, improved air quality, and contributes to the overall wellbeing of occupants in the building.

-SD understand the requirements of NZEB and work with design teams to ensure that the requirements of NZEB are met and included within the initial budgets for client sign off.
-We work hand in hand with the LEED and WELL(?) consultants to give appropriate cost advice so that the client can understand the targets attainable for their budget under these accreditations.
+Scollard Doyle understands the requirements of NZEB and work with design teams to ensure that the requirements of NZEB are met and included within the initial budgets for client sign off.
+We give appropriate cost advice so that the client can understand the targets attainable for their budget under these accreditations.

 AIB HQ, 10 Molesworth Street | Dublin 2 | LEED – Platinum | BER A3 | Well